Welcome to the Whangarei branch

 Rev Vicki Terrell lives with Cerebral Palsy.

-Describing disability and Christian faith as the two major strands in her life, Vicki is a Disability Community Chaplain and on the board of CCS Disability Action.
+Describing disability and Christian faith as the two major strands in her life, Vicki is a Disability Community Chaplain and the Northern Elected Regional Representative to the national board.
 She is passionate about making the community a place where all people can flourish and reach their full potential in a world where attitudes and beliefs, as well as the built environment, are hospitable and accessible to all.

 Vicki is the middle of three girls and enjoys connecting with family and friends.